tamalsaha/voyager-dns-cert/README.md

 ### How to issue Wildcard certificates via Let's Encrypt?
 Wild card certificates are not supported by Let's Encrypt as of Nov 2017.
 Wildcard certificates are [coming to LE in 2018](https://letsencrypt.org/2017/07/06/wildcard-certificates-coming-jan-2018.html).
 Once this is officially supported, we hope to integrate that in Voyager.

+### Does Voyager support OCSP stapling?
+Voyager currently does not issue certificates that use OCSp stapling.
+See [here](https://github.com/appscode/voyager/issues/531) for prior discussions.